SpringBoard Recovery provides effective treatment for substance use & mental health disorders.

 Luxury inpatient centers provide lavish, resort-like services in order for you to be more comfortable while in rehab.

 Executive inpatient centers offer a high-end setting to accommodate busy professionals, which allows them to continue their work tasks while still at an inpatient treatment facility.

-Outpatient treatment is quite similar to inpatient services, but you are allowed to go home after your Chandler treatment.
+Outpatient treatment is quite similar to inpatient services, but you are allowed to go home after your Chandler addiction treatment.
 If you have important familial or work responsibilities, outpatient treatment will allow you to continue some of those obligations.

 This type of treatment is a good alternative for individuals with short-term or milder drug or alcohol abuse.